tleguern/kbf/README.md

 kbf - the Korn shell BrainFuck interpreter
 ==========================================

+    kbf [-dsD] [-c size] [-o optimization] [-t size] [-O level] file[.b]

 kbf is a brainfuck interpreter written in korn shell.
-It is currently compatible with the following shells:
+It is currently compatible with multiple shells, not just bash, and thus is probably the most portable implementation.
+The following shells are supported:

 - Public Domain Korn SHell - pdksh;
 - OpenBSD Korn SHell - oksh;